Remembering the men from the Kingsdown and Creekside Cluster

 Class B - agreed to immediate service, paid a day's army pay for the day they attested, given a grey armband with a red crown as a sign that they had volunteered.
 They were officially transferred into Section B Army Reserve and sent back home until they were called up.

 The men were classified into married and single status and listed in 23 groups according to their year of birth.

-Born in 1895, Charlie would have been placed in Group 3 and was enlisted on 20 January 1916.
+Being born in 1895, Charlie would have been placed in Group 3 and was enlisted on 20 January 1916.
 He went to the front on 4 May 1916 as part of the 54th Brigade, 18th (Eastern) Division.
-Preparations were being made for what was to become known as the Battle of the Somme.
-Charlie's Division rehearsed in detail the manoeuvres required of them in a replica of the actual battlefield that had been prepared in the Picquigny area.
+Preparations were being made for the Battle of the Somme.
+Charlie’s Division rehearsed in detail the manoeuvres required of them in a replica of the actual battlefield that had been prepared in the Picquigny area.
 This included a full dress rehearsal with aeroplanes and flares.
 This was overseen by Sir Douglas Haig himself.

 Charlie’s Division, along with the 7th (Service) Battalion, Bedfordshire Regiment, led the attack up the southern face of Mametz spur.

 The war diary of Charlie’s Battalion includes the following report of what took place on the day he died:

 REPORT ON ATTACK, JULY 1ST, 1916